fiftysevendegreesofrad/sdna_plus/README.md

 ### Tests

+The test code needs updating (plan to do this with the port to Linux).

+Currently the steps outlined below may not work, but what *does* work is setting appriate paths for `python2exe`, `python3exe`, and `sdnadll` (which should be 32 or 64 bit depending on the Python executable) then calling `pause_debug_test.bat`.

-For testing the core network processing and numerical routines, fire up the `sdna_vs2008.sln` solution in `sDNA\sDNA_vs2008`.
+Old routine: for testing the core network processing and numerical routines, fire up the `sdna_vs2008.sln` solution in `sDNA\sDNA_vs2008`.
 You will need the correct debug settings; unfortunately Visual Studio stores these with user information.
 Copy `sdna\sdna_vs2008\sdna_vs2008.vcproj.octopi.Crispin.user.sample` on top of your own `sdna_vs2008.vcproj.yourmachine.yourusername.user` file.
 Set build configuration to `Debug Win32`, and run.
 This calls scripts in `sDNA\sDNA_vs2008\tests` and diffs the output with correct outputs (the core of which are originally hand computed) in that directory.
 Any call to `diff` that shows differences is a test fail.

 For `test_parallel_results.py` to work, you also need to build the `parallel_debug Win32` configuration.
 When `Debug Win32` is run as described above, serial and parallel results are compared to check they are identical.

 Interfaces are not automatically tested, though `arcscripts\sdna_environment.py` can be tested by `environment_test.py`.

+### Future

+The long term roadmap includes moving to reproducible builds (which will be nice when developers have to onboard or change machines), and porting to Linux.
+We think the path towards this is (1) replace MSBuild with cmake (there is a converter); (2) replace msvc with gcc; (3) the community profits!

 ## License